Location scouting in Milan and production logistics

 Equipment and crew transport in restricted traffic zones

 The city center is locked behind Area C, Area B, and ZTL traffic restrictions.
+Unregistered transport vehicles receive automatic fines from access cameras.

-For international clients and agency teams, we book high-end NCC vans for hotel-to-set transfers.
+We register production trucks, generator trucks, and lighting vans with the municipality well in advance.
+Local crews typically reach central locations via public transit, while styling departments use taxis for their gear.
+For international agency teams, we book high-end NCC vans for hotel-to-set transfers.
 For locations outside the restricted center, we rely on our own production vehicles to optimize your budget.

 Private historical estates and basecamps